-Trees fulfill most of their needs, as Eastern Bearded Dragons can climb up to escape danger, get some sun or just keep an eye on the scenery and spot any attractive females that may be strolling past.
+Eastern Bearded Dragons stay close to trees, to climb up to escape danger, get some sun or look for a potential mate.
 Look out for them basking in the sunlight of a branch, log or even on your fence.

 Growing up to 55 cm, it would be hard to miss an Eastern Bearded Dragon if it didn't have such a brilliant natural disguise.
-They range from grey, black and dark brown through to lighter reddish-brown and ochre shades, which are just perfect for blending in with bark, rocks, logs and dead branches.
+They range from grey, black and dark brown through to lighter reddish-brown and ochre shades, which blend in with bark, rocks, logs and dead branches.

-Given that they're calm and peaceful lizards, the Eastern Bearded Dragon's first line of protection is the simplest.
-Just stay very still and let their rocky appearance act as camouflage until danger passes.
+The Eastern Bearded Dragon's first line of protection is to stay very still and let their rocky appearance act as camouflage until danger passes.

-But if they get frightened, their beard extends forward and they open their mouth wide to flash the bright yellow colour inside, which usually scares off potential predators.
-Try to keep your cat indoors as much as possible, to avoid a confrontation with this buddy.
+But if threatened, their beard extends forward and they open their mouth wide to flash the bright yellow colour inside, which usually scares off potential predators.

-Don't be caught out calling this buddy a frill-necked lizard.
+The Eastern Bearded Dragon is often mistaken for a frill-necked lizard.
 Frill-necks are only found in northern parts of Australia and their frill goes all the way around their heads.
-The Eastern Bearded Dragon's beard is a little less impressive, but no less important when it comes to defending themselves against a possible menace.
+The Eastern Bearded Dragon's beard is a little less impressive, but no less important when it comes to defending themselves.

-TIPWatch out for Bearded Dragons and other lizards sunning themselves or looking for food on your driveway, or along the edge of a road or highway.
-It's also a great idea to check any long grass for dragons and Blue-tongues before mowing.
+Watch out for Bearded Dragons and other lizards sunning themselves or looking for food on your driveway, or along the edge of a road or highway.
+It's also a great idea to check any long grass for dragons and Blue-tongues before mowing the lawn.